 Immersed in the world of business, Zach’s focus was on building relationships with clients and vendors, providing solutions, and developing teams.
 Although he enjoyed his job and the companies he worked with, eventually the work felt transactional and unfulfilling.
 He transferred his expertise in human interaction and relationship building to a career in psychology.

-He entered this profession with a passion and vigor directed at the goal of helping men become the fullest version of themselves.
 Men are constantly measured by what they achieve or produce.
 They are conditioned, through perpetuated gender roles, that traits such as strength and/or stoicism are the only acceptable reactions to stress or hardship.
 Zach believes that while these reactions can be valuable in certain situations, there is a more complete definition of what it means to be a man in today’s society.
-He is determined to have a say in how masculinity is viewed in the future.
+He is determined to have a say in how masculinity is viewed in the future and entered this profession with a passion and vigor directed at the goal of helping men become the fullest version of themselves.

-Zach appreciates the opportunity to counsel men who struggle to adapt to the twenty-first century work environment where different skillsets are valued.
-And, on the other side, to work with businesses and organizations in creating healthy work environments.
-He knows the stress new challenges and past experiences can have on mental health and is available for individual and group counseling.
-No experience is going to be the same, but every experience deserves the same amount of care and attention.
+Zach knows the stress that new challenges and past experiences can have on your mental health.
+He believes that although no experience is going to be the same, every experience deserves the same amount of care and attention.

-You can hear about Zach’s work with businesses and individuals on the Revealing Men podcast.
-For more information about in-person and remote counseling, contact the Men’s Resource Center online or call at (616) 456-1178.
+You can learn more about Zach’s philosophy by reading his posts on basketball star Rick Barry and on the changing conversation around fatherhood.
+For information about Zach’s services, including individual and group counseling, contact the Men’s Resource Center online or call (616) 456-1178.